-Note the inputs PA_LS, PB_LS, PC_LS, nPA_HS, nPB_HS, and nPC_HS are edge sensitive.
+Note the inputs PA_LS, PB_LS, PC_LS, nPA_HS, nPB_HS and nPC_HS are edge sensitive.
 Toggling the LS inputs enables the HS drivers, so for the HS drivers to be initialized correctly the edge of the input signal to the HS drivers must come after the LS input toggle.
-A failure to do this results in the HS gate output remaining in a high-impedance mode.
-This can result in an accumulation of charge, from internal and external leakage sources, on the gate of the HS output FET causing it to turn on even though the input level to the 34GD3000 appears to indicate it should be Off.
-When this happens, the logic of the 34GD3000 allows the LS output FET to be turned on without taking any action on the HS gate because the logic is still indicating the HS gate is off.
-The initial LS input transition from low to high needs to be after both ENABLE inputs are high (the device in normal mode) for the same reason.
-The delay between ENABLE and the LS input should be 280 ns minimum to insure the device is out of STBY mode.
-Once initialized the output gate drives continues to operate in a low-impedance mode as commanded by the inputs until the next reset event.
+A failure to do this results in the HS gate output remaining in a High-impedance mode.
+This can result in an accumulation of charge, from internal and external leakage sources, on the gate of the HS output FET causing it to turn ON even though the input level to the 33GD3000 would appear to indicate it should be OFF.

+When this happens, the logic of the 33GD3000 allows the LS output FET to be turned ON without taking any action on the HS gate because the logic is still indicating the HS gate is OFF.
+The initial LS input transition from low to high needs to be after both ENABLE inputs are high (the device in Normal mode) for the same reason.
+The delay between ENABLE and the LS input should be 280 ns minimum to ensure the device is out of STBY mode.
+Once initialized the output gate drives continues to operate in a Low-impedance mode as commanded by the inputs until the next reset event.

-Figure 19.
+Figure 20.
 Full initialization